-The discrepancy in selling prices of low cost housing, between that ones developed by the government agencies and those by the private developers, leads to supply and equity implications.
+The discrepancy in selling prices of low cost housing between that ones developed by the government agencies and those by the private developers leads to supply and equity implications.
 Low cost housing is targeted for low-income group, which is defined as that household with income range from RM750 to RM1500 per month.
-The targeted for both the public as well as private developer is the people with same range of income group.
-For the low cost develop by the private developer, the selling price is ranging from as low as RM 25,000 to RM 42,000 per unit while for those develop by the public sector, the selling price is fixed at RM 35,000 to RM 25,000 per unit.
-This is not to mention about price discrepancy between the federal government PHP and state government low cost housing selling price.
+The targeted for both the public as well

-Under this circumstance, those people who buy from the PHP for sale, developed by the public sector, are better off because they are buying at RM 35,000 per unit (or stipulated prices according to location).
+Under this circumstance, those people who buy from the PHP for sale, developed by the public sector are better off because they are buying at RM 35,000 per unit (or stipulated prices according to location).
 The low cost house developed by private developer is sold at RM 42,000 per unit (or the appropriate prices as stipulated by state government).
 The difference of RM 7,000 per unit has to be incurred by the buyer from private developer.
 The buyer from the public sector gains while from private sector is losing money.
-Actually, this is not a good housing policy especially for the low-income group.
+Actually, this is not a good housing policy especially for the lowincome group.
 The private developer will pass this cost to the buyers of medium and high cost housing.
 The government on the other hand, heavily subsidizes the public sector developer.
 The government subsidises in term of fifty percent of the land cost and one quarter of infrastructure cost for the PHP for sale.
 On the other hand, for the PHP for rent, the government bears all the development costs.
 By implementing this policy, the government is discouraging the development of the low-cost housing for sale as well as for rental by the private sector developer.

 The implication of this policy is the low-income people will play a waiting game.
-They will wait for PHP to come by and ignore the low cost housing developed by the private developer.
-However, the country is considered lucky because the development of PHP is not in full force yet because a surprise policy change occurred.
+They will wait for PHP to come by and ignoring the low cost housing developed by the private developer.
+However, the country is considered lucky because the development of PHP is not in full force yet because there was a surprise policy change occurred.
 In the Budget Speech of 2004 announced at October 2003 in which Syarikat Perumahan Negara Berhad (SPNB) was given the responsibility to develop PHP for sale, taking over the role from the Ministry of Housing and Local Government (MHLG).
 In this case, SPNB was at the state of haze as what to do with the target to deliver 40,000 units of the low-cost housing.
-There were two years remaining in the period before the ending of the Eighth Malaysia Plan in 2005.
+There were two years remaining period before the ending of the Eighth Malaysia Plan in 2005.
 As it was then, hardly a single unit of the PHP for sale had been built by SPNB under the plan period.